paritytech/capi/CONTRIBUTING.md

 When reviewing a pull request, the end-goal is to suggest useful changes to the author.
 Reviews should finish with approval unless there are issues that would result in:

-:x: &nbsp; Buggy behavior.
+:x: &nbsp; Buggy behavior

-:x: &nbsp; Undue maintenance burden.
+:x: &nbsp; Undue maintenance burden

 :x: &nbsp; Measurable performance issues

-:x: &nbsp; Feature reduction (i.e. it removes some aspect of functionality that a significant minority of users rely on).
+:x: &nbsp; Feature reduction (i.e. it removes some aspect of functionality that a significant minority of users rely on)

-:x: &nbsp; Uselessness (i.e. it does not strictly add a feature or fix a known issue).
+:x: &nbsp; Uselessness (i.e. it does not strictly add a feature or fix a known issue)

 :x: &nbsp; Disabling a compiler feature to introduce code that wouldn't compile